-BIRC investigators will continue to build on their successes, and through our Centre, will help to coordinate and accelerate the formation of research teams that cross the boundaries of Western's Faculties and disciplines, coordinate access to the state-of-the-art clinical and pre-clinical biomedical imaging research facilities in London, increase the number and quality of graduate students in our partnered Departments, and develop and mentor promising basic and clinical investigators who are just beginning their careers.
+The multidisciplinary research programs involving scientists and physicians have attracted some of the best graduate students in Canada, who have continued to raise the profile of our programs through their success after they complete their training in London.
+Our research programs continue to build on their successes and continue to help to coordinate and accelerate the formation of research teams that cross the boundaries of Western's Faculties and disciplines, coordinate access to the state-of-the-art clinical and pre-clinical imaging research facilities in London, increase the number and quality of graduate students in our partnered Departments, and develop and mentor promising basic and clinical investigators who are just beginning their careers.

 All this activity is strengthening imaging research in London and will help Western University's mission to become one of the top five research-intensive universities in Canada.